Nick Jonas & the Administration

 Nick Jonas & the Administration was a band formed in late 2009 as a side project by Nick Jonas of the Jonas Brothers.
 Performers included singer, pianist, guitarist, drummer, and songwriter Nick Jonas, bassist John Fields, drummer Michael Bland, keyboardist Tommy Barbarella, and guitarist David Ryan Harris.
-Sonny Thompson replaced David Ryan Harris during the 2010 Who I Am Tour.
+Sonny Thompson replaced Harris during the 2010 Who I Am Tour.
 The group was named after Nick Jonas's interest in the presidency.

 History

 Group formation

 "I had written five or six songs that were on my heart, things that were just pouring out of me with this new and exciting sound", said Jonas.
 "They weren't necessarily right for the Jonas Brothers, but I thought they could be perfect for something else."

 The band was announced on the official MySpace page of the Jonas Brothers on October 30, stating it was just a "side project" and that this was not the end of the band.
 "I'm kind of modeling it after Bruce Springsteen & The E Street Band", Nick said.
 "It's kind of the look we were going for stylistically on the album cover and just the project in general… [Springsteen] pours so much passion and emotion into all of his songs every night and I hope I can capture that too."

 The Administration members Michael Bland, Tommy Barbarella and Sonny Thompson formerly played together in Prince's New Power Generation from 1991 to 1996.
 All three were original members.